Updated July 6, 2026

 How to Buy Commercial Crime Insurance

 To buy commercial crime insurance in Pennsylvania, start by identifying how your business actually handles money, checks, transfers, and bookkeeping, then ask carriers to quote coverage that fits those exposures.
 Pennsylvania businesses should compare quotes from multiple carriers, and the state’s 620 active insurers make that comparison worthwhile.
-Erie Insurance, State Farm, GEICO, Progressive, and Allstate are among the carriers active in the market, though availability and appetite can vary by industry and account size.
+Carriers are active in the market, though availability and appetite can vary by industry and account size.
 Because the Pennsylvania Insurance Department regulates the market, your policy will still need to be issued by a compliant carrier, but the coverage terms can differ meaningfully from one insurer to another.
 Be ready to describe your employee count, revenue, locations, claims history, banking controls, and whether you need employee dishonesty insurance in Pennsylvania, forgery and alteration coverage in Pennsylvania, or computer fraud coverage in Pennsylvania.
 If your business uses ACH, wire transfers, online banking, or outside bookkeeping, ask specifically about funds transfer fraud coverage in Pennsylvania and whether social engineering is included or only available by endorsement.
 A commercial crime insurance quote in Pennsylvania is usually faster when your records are organized, and standard risks can often be quoted and bound within 24 to 48 hours.
 When reviewing the proposal, check whether all locations, all employees, and all payment methods are included.
 For businesses with changing payroll, seasonal staff, or multiple sites, confirm that the policy wording matches current operations before binding.

 How to Save on Commercial Crime Insurance

 The most effective way to manage commercial crime insurance cost in Pennsylvania is to align the policy with your real exposure instead of buying broader limits than you need.
 Start by comparing quotes from multiple carriers, because Pennsylvania has 620 active insurers and pricing can vary by underwriting appetite, especially for small businesses that make up 99.6% of the state’s establishments.
-Bundling can also matter: the product data indicates multi-policy discounts may save 10 to 20% when commercial crime insurance is paired with other business coverage, though the actual savings vary by carrier and account.
+Bundling can also matter: multi-policy discounts may save 10 to 20% when commercial crime insurance is paired with other business coverage, though the actual savings vary by carrier and account.
 If your business has strong internal controls, clear segregation of duties, and limited access to bank accounts, some insurers may view the risk more favorably, which can help with pricing.
 Choosing a higher deductible can lower premium, but only if the retained amount fits your cash flow.
 In Pennsylvania, location still matters, so a business in a higher-activity commercial area may pay differently than a similar firm elsewhere in the state.
 Claims history is another important factor, and clean loss experience can support better pricing over time.
 You can also control cost by focusing on only the endorsements you need, since policy endorsements are a listed pricing factor.
 For many Pennsylvania businesses, the best savings come from reviewing employee theft coverage in Pennsylvania, forgery and alteration coverage in Pennsylvania, and computer fraud coverage in Pennsylvania separately so you do not overbuy one area to cover another.
 Ask for a personalized quote rather than relying on a statewide average, because the listed monthly ranges are only starting points.

 Our Recommendation for Pennsylvania